 - know and understand significant aspects of history of the wider world: the natures of ancient civilisations; the expansion and dissolution of empires; characteristic features of past non-European societies; achievements and follies of mankind

 - gain and deploy a historically grounded understanding of abstract terms such as ‘empire’, ‘civilisation’, ‘parliament’ and ‘peasantry’

 - understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrast, analyse trends, frame historically-valid questions and create their own constructed accounts, including written narratives and analyses

 - understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed

 - gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short and long term timescales

-We further enrich our history curriculum through visits, visitors, our themed week ‘We’ll Meet Again’ and any relevant enrichment opportunities that are available to us.
+We further enrich our history curriculum through visits, visitors and close partnership with Sunniside History Society .
 We work in partnership with the local museums and archives to ensure our children get the opportunity to observe and handle artefacts from different periods in history.
 We are also a member of the National trust and benefit from lots of historic resources from them.